DLR-SC/tigl/doc/mainpage.md

 CPACSCreator{#mainpage}
 ==================

+@section pointers Documentation pointers
+The goal of this documentation is to facilitate the understanding of TIGL for all the users.
+Depending of your objective you may be interested by different parts.
+ Please find bellow some pointers that might help you.

+@ref main_overview : An overview of TIGL and CPACSCreator
+@ref tigl_installation and @ref tuto : to get your hand dirty
+@ref gui : CPACSCreator GUI (ex-TiGLViewer) documentation
+@ref lib : Library and API overview and examples
+@ref parameters_def : Definition of the height level parameters used by this framework
+Module, Namespace, Data Structures, Files: API and class documentation generate by doxygen (close to the code source)

 @section main_overview Overview

 The goal of CPACSCreator framework is to facilitate the processing, the editing and the creation of the